theislab/cpa/README.md

 ## To-Do list

-- [x] create code structure like scvi-tools-skeleton
+- :white_check_mark: create code structure like scvi-tools-skeleton
 - [ ] Check `FCLayers` implementation vs. CPA's MLP class
-- [x] Add another optimizer for dosers network
+- :white_check_mark: Add another optimizer for dosers network
 - [ ] Check decoder's output (mean and variance) vs. Normal Distribution
 - [ ] Check Why the scVI's wrapper version of CPA is much more time expensive and memory consuming.
-- [x] Pre-process dataset and add drug-dose matrix in `obsm` in scVI's wrapper
+- :white_check_mark: Pre-process dataset and add drug-dose matrix in `obsm` in scVI's wrapper
-- [x] Implement MLP for dosers
+- :white_check_mark: Implement MLP for dosers
 - [ ] Check NB distribution
-- [x] `log(1 + exp(variance)) + epsilon` is not implemented in Facebook implementation of CPA
+- :white_check_mark: `log(1 + exp(variance)) + epsilon` is not implemented in Facebook implementation of CPA
     - Why this will not result in negative input for `variance.log()` in `GaussLoss`?
-- [x] Multiple covariate handling in a clean manner in module, dataset, and trainer.
+- :white_check_mark: Multiple covariate handling in a clean manner in module, dataset, and trainer.
 - [ ] Train network with `NB` loss
 - [ ] Reproducibility
     - [ ] Norman 2019